WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `On Lynch` for an ability that triggers when a player is lynched (applies even if the lynch is avoided) (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the lynch)
 - `On [Passive|Partial] Defense` for an ability that triggers when a passive or partial defense is used (Use `@Attacker` within this trigger to reference the player (if existing) responsible for the defense being used.)
 - `On Betrayal` this trigger type can be used in roles to trigger when a player betrays a group they are loyal to, it can be used in groups to trigger when a player loyal to the group betrays it
+- `Afterwards` triggers automatically after the previous action in a compound action has been used

 ----
 #### Action Restrictions